13 Best Microwaves (Review) In 2021

 Q: Can microwaves be harmful?

-The term ‘microwaves’ can put some people off purchasing one.
-Radiation, well, radiating around your body when the appliance is running isn’t something you want to think about too often.
+The term'microwaves' can put some people off purchasing one.
+Radiation, well, radiating around your body when the appliance is running isn't something you want to think about too often.
 However, microwaves will contain the radio waves and radiation with the appliance, which is why you see the diamond-style grid on the door.
+That's why many people stick with regular ovens or toaster ovens.

 There have been very few recorded problems related to radiation from microwaves (and one of those is merely the fate of the fictional James O. Incandenza in Infinite Jest).
 The main issue you need to look out for is a heated dinner plate, bowls, containers, and food and drink after retrieving it from the microwave.